LongDorat/Console-Games-dotnet/README.md

 1. **Report Bugs**: If you find any bugs, please report them by creating an issue on the [GitHub Issues](https://github.com/LongDorat/Console-Games-dotnet/issues/new) page.
 2. **Suggest Features**: Have an idea for a new game or feature?
 Open a [discussion](https://github.com/LongDorat/Console-Games-dotnet/discussions/new/choose).
 3. **Submit Pull Requests**: If you want to contribute code, fork the repository, make your changes, and submit a pull request.
-Please ensure your [TODO_LIST](TODO_LIST.md) is fulfilled.

 ## License